 Breakout rooms work well for small group activities, discussions, and exercises.
 They can be set up in advance, set up manually while teaching, or created randomly while teaching.
 Based on experience, here are some suggestions for using breakout rooms in your class:

-- Breakout rooms generally work better with small numbers of students, especially if the group is not the student’s usual learning team.
+- Limit groups to a few students, especially if the group is not the student’s usual learning team.
 Many faculty recommend limiting them to three to four students.

-- Many faculty recommend keeping the breakout sessions short by using smaller exercises or prompts.
+- Keep the sessions short by using smaller exercises or prompts.
 The students will lose focus with long sessions, and long sessions will reduce your time to debrief.

-- You should make instructions for breakout activities very clear.
+- Make instructions for breakout activities very clear.
 Once the students leave the main room for the breakout rooms, they can no longer see your slides with instructions.
 It helps to put instructions in writing (as opposed to verbal instructions that they may forget) and make them available on Canvas.

-- You can broadcast messages to breakout rooms (e.g., to notify them on the time remaining for the breakout) and you can drop into the breakout sessions to check on the students.
+- Broadcast messages to breakout rooms (e.g., to notify them on the time remaining for the breakout) and drop into the breakout sessions to check on the students.

 Free-form writing during video meetings